Locking parameters (LOCKS)

 For example, if NET ID is not marked as mandatory (default) and if Ethernet network adapter is not present on remote machine, protection code will just set NET ID to 0, obtain other locks and generate site/mid codes for remote computer.

-If NET ID is marked as mandatory, protected application will require presence of at least one Ethernet network interface (internal or external)on remote computer.
-In this locking to MAC address of network interface (NET ID) can be made mandatory for protected application.
+If NET ID is marked as mandatory, protected application will require presence of at least single Ethernet network interface (internal or external) on remote computer.
+In this case locking to MAC address of network interface (NET ID) will be made mandatory for protected application.

 This error message will also include error code so that missing mandatory lock can be identified accordingly to the following table: